 The Grand Valley State University Sustainable Agriculture Project and farm provides students, faculty and staff with a space for research and experiential learning in sustainable and organic agriculture and incorporates a CSA.
 The Project also offers courses, programs, internships and other activities that promote awareness about sustainable development.

-The SAG program offers a minor in Sustainable Agriculture and a Bachelor of Science in Sustainable Agriculture.
-SAG is hands-on, featuring field-based coursework and an apprenticeship at the University of Kentucky Organic Farming Research and Education Unit (OFREU)," the home to the University's Community Supported Agriculture program.
+The SAG program offers a minor in Sustainable Agriculture and a Bachelor of Science in Sustainable Agriculture with a Farming or a Community Food Systems Track.
+SAG is hands-on, featuring field-based coursework and an apprenticeship at the University of Kentucky Organic Farming Research and Education Unit (OFREU), home to the University's Community Supported Agriculture program."
 An interdisciplinary team of researchers from multiple departments conduct organic-focused research on 13 acres of the OFREU.

 Students from all University of Georgia majors can take classes, volunteer, or gain hands-on experience in organic agriculture and local food systems.
 Classes are offered as part of the Local Food Systems Certificate.